cduerr/cloompt/README.md

 - `platform`: user's platform (e.g., `Darwin`)

 By default, the `system` proompt will be used.
-This is a system prompt engineering for general CLI assistance.
+This is a system prompt engineered for general CLI assistance.
 You may safely delete or replace it.

 ---